 Jho had a baby girl in 2014, but she continued to struggle.
 With a new baby, no job, no relatives, and no savings, she found herself caught up in an immigration scam that sent the perpetrator to prison.
 Jho didn’t know what to do.
 “I was going through lots of stress and trauma.
 I really needed help because I felt like I was going crazy, and that is when I met MNLCT.”

 The HOPES program offered emotional support and the sense of community that Jho needed.
 Counselling sessions provided psychological and mental stability – and confidence.
 “MNLCT gave me hope to move forward and they guided me to work with a plan.
 We need courage and perseverance, no matter what happens.
 Stick to the plan.
 Grow into it.
 Make it your motivation to move forward!” she says with conviction.

-Jho studied Business Administration at Anderson College, and is now a full-time Admissions Advisor in their sister school, Academy of Learning, where she guides others into suitable programs.
+Jho studied Business Administration at Anderson College and is now a full-time Admissions Advisor at their sister school, Academy of Learning, where she guides others into suitable programs.
 “My dream is coming true now.
-New people come into my office and share their experience.
-My greatest achievement is when I made someone happy through helping them in any way, even a small thing.”
-Jho is also establishing her own business, selling health related products.
+New people come into my office and share their experiences.
+My greatest achievement is when I made someone happy by helping them in any way, even a small thing.”
+Jho is also establishing her own business, selling health-related products.